KarampelasDS/movieguesser/README.md

 1. Open the app in your browser.
 2. Start a new game and read the funny movie descriptions.
 3. Guess the correct movie to score points.
-4. Challenge your friends to beat your score.
+4. Challenge your friends to beat your high score.
-5. Discover new movies through the game or the search functionality.
+5. Discover new movies by playing.
-6. Add movies you like to your watchlist.

 ---